 Lawns & Gardens

-You can water lawns and gardens with a watering can or bucket
+You can water lawns using a hand-held hose fitted with a trigger nozzle, a watering can or a bucket before 10 am and after 4 pm

-You can water your garden with drip irrigation systems
+You can water lawns using drip irrigation systems

-You can't use standard sprinklers and watering systems at any time
+You can't water your garden using standard sprinklers or watering systems

 Recycled water (supplied in some parts of Sydney through purple pipes)